chandan-pal/Hibernate_Learnings/Hibernate_Notes.md

 	5. commit / abort transaction
 	6. close session

-Natural Key vs Surrogate Key:
+## Natural Key vs Surrogate Key
-	such columns which are unique as per business logic as called natural key. but if there is not any column or you are not sure about any column which can be marked as unique, then a separtae column (like serialNo.) just for uniqueness of rows. such keys/colums is called as surrogate key.
+such columns which are unique as per business logic as called natural key.\
+but if there is not any column or you are not sure about any column which can be marked as unique, then a separtae column (like serialNo.) just for uniqueness of rows. such keys/colums is called as surrogate key.

 Entity Object vs Value Object: